- Kumano Kodo with its ocean viewOjigahama Beach (Koya-zaka Slope)

 - A temple associated with the opening of Ryujin OnsenOnsen-ji Temple

-During the Konin era, Kobo Daishi named this temple Ryujin Onsen because of a divine message from Nanda Ryuo, and enshrined Bhaisajyaguru (the Buddha of healing and medicine) there, likening the effects of the onsen to a miracle.
-Later, in the second year of the Houei era, the priest Myoan rebuilt Ryuo-sha Yakushido and renamed it Onsen-ji Temple.
+During the Konin era, this temple got its start when Kobo Daishi named it Ryujin Onsen because of a divine message from Nanda Ryuo, and enshrined a statue of Bhaisajyaguru (the Buddha of healing and medicine) there.
+Later, in the second year of the Houei era, the priest Myoan rebuilt Ryuo-sha Yakushido and renamed this place Onsen-ji Temple.

 Ryujinmura-ryujin, Tanabe City